ietf-wg-masque/draft-ietf-masque-h3-datagram/draft-ietf-masque-h3-datagram.md

 Capsule Value:

-: The payload of this capsule.
+: The payload of this Capsule.
 Its semantics are determined by the value of the Capsule Type field.

 An intermediary can identify the use of the Capsule Protocol either through the